asdfjkl/neural_network_chess/README.md

 Just clone this repository or directly browse the files.
 You will find here all sources of the examples of the book.

-Several users contacted me as they have problem setting up their python environment.
+Several users contacted me as they have problems setting up their python environment.
 I highly suggest to use Ubuntu 20.04.
 Then the following steps should get you running:

 ````
 git clone https://github.com/asdfjkl/neural_network_chess.git